Enlargement of NATO: Visegrád Group

-That year, Russian leaders like Foreign Minister Andrei Kozyrev indicated their country's opposition to NATO enlargement.
-While Russian President Boris Yeltsin did sign an agreement with NATO in May 1997 that included text referring to new membership, he clearly described NATO expansion as "unacceptable" and a threat to Russian security in his December 1997 National Security Blueprint.
+By August 1993, Polish President Lech Wałęsa was actively campaigning for his country to join NATO, at which time Yeltsin reportedly told him that Russia did not perceive Poland's membership as a threat.
+Yeltsin however retracted this the following month, writing that enlargement "would violate the spirit of the treaty on the final settlement", which "precludes the option of expanding the NATO zone into the East."
+In 1996, Russian Foreign Minister Andrei Kozyrev indicated his country's opposition to NATO enlargement.
+Russian President Boris Yeltsin signed the NATO-Russia Founding Act in May 1997, which affirms that "NATO and Russia do not consider each other as adversaries".
+The agreement states that "NATO has expanded and will continue to expand its political functions", and it refers to "new members".
+Though Yeltsin called NATO enlargement a mistake, he said "the negative consequences of NATO's enlargement will be reduced to the minimum through the NATO–Russia deal".
+Russia's December 1997 National Security Blueprint described NATO enlargement eastwards as "unacceptable" and a threat to Russian security.
 Russian military actions, including the First Chechen War, were among the factors driving Central and Eastern European countries, particularly those with memories of similar Soviet offensives, to push for NATO application and ensure their long-term security.
 Political parties reluctant to move on NATO membership were voted out of office, including the Bulgarian Socialist Party in 1997 and Slovak HZDS in 1998.
 Hungary's interest in joining was confirmed by a November 1997 referendum that returned 85.3% in favor of membership.
 During this period, wider forums for regional cooperation between NATO and its eastern neighbors were set up, including the North Atlantic Cooperation Council (later the Euro-Atlantic Partnership Council) and the Partnership for Peace.

 While the other Visegrád members were invited to join NATO at its 1997 Madrid summit, Slovakia was excluded based on what several members considered undemocratic actions by nationalist Prime Minister Vladimír Mečiar.
 Romania and Slovenia were both considered for invitation in 1997, and each had the backing of a prominent NATO member, France and Italy respectively, but support for this enlargement was not unanimous between members, nor within individual governments, including in the US Congress.
-In an open letter to US President Bill Clinton, more than forty foreign policy experts including Bill Bradley, Sam Nunn, Gary Hart, Paul Nitze, and Robert McNamara expressed their concerns about NATO expansion as both expensive and unnecessary given the lack of an external threat from Russia at that time.
+In an open letter to US President Clinton, more than forty foreign policy experts including Bill Bradley, Sam Nunn, Gary Hart, Paul Nitze, and Robert McNamara expressed their concerns about NATO enlargement as both expensive and unnecessary given the lack of a threat from Russia at that time.
 Hungary, Poland, and the Czech Republic officially joined NATO in March 1999.